gcopoix/makeSD_mist/README.md

 │   ├── ...
 │   └── ...
 │
-├── <core subfolders unfortunately required in root folder>
+├── <subfolders unfortunately required by some cores in root folder>
 ├── ...
 │
-├── <additional rom files unfortunately required in root folder>
+├── <additional files unfortunately required by some cores in root folder>
 ├── ...
 │
-├── core.rbf      # <- menu core
+├── core.rbf      # <- menu core (named sidi128.rbf on SiDi128)
 └── firmware.upg  # latest ARM firmware update file
 ```
 The Arcade cores are installed with their required ROM files. \
-The information about the Arcade cores/roms is parsed from the `.mra` files (e.g. for [jotego's cores](https://github.com/jotego/jtbin/tree/master/mra)) and converted to `.arc` files together with the converted `.rom` file.
+The information about the Arcade cores/roms is parsed from the `.mra` files (e.g. for [jotego's cores](https://github.com/jotego/jtbin/tree/master/mra)) and [converted](https://github.com/mist-devel/mist-board/wiki/CoreDocArcade) to `.arc` files together with the created `.rom` file.

 ### Cache folders
 During installation, several temporary folders are created in the folder of the `genSD` script: